 Also Will Meet with Students Training for Careers in Life Sciences

 Following his meeting with students, Senator Cardin will address small business leaders about the economy and the need to provide small businesses with the resources they need to succeed and create jobs, particularly in these difficult economic times.
-The Senate is expected to consider a jobs bill the week of Feb.
-22, and Senator Cardin recently introduced legislation to spur job creation and strengthen our economy by providing credits and direct loans to small businesses.
-The Senator supports providing urgently needed capital to small businesses, establishing a refundable small business tax credit for job creation and providing a tax credit for health insurance expenses for companies with up to 25 employees.
+The Senator recently introduced the Boosting Entrepreneurship and New Jobs Act (S. 2967) to spur job creation and strengthen our economy by providing credits and direct loans to small businesses.
+His proposal would provide urgently needed capital to small businesses, establish a refundable small business tax credit for job creation and provide a tax credit for health insurance expenses for companies with up to 25 employees.

 · WHAT: Senator Cardin to address small business leaders about the economy and the need for job creation.
 He will also meet with Life Science Institute students who are learning new skills for jobs in the biotech industry